 - Slowed Heart Rate

 How Do I Know If I’m Having Thyroid Issues?

-Testing for a thyroid disorder can be done with blood tests by your doctor.
-The test will reveal the level of thyroid stimulating hormone (TSH) and determine whether you are suffering from either hyperthyroidism or hypothyroidism.
+Testing for a thyroid disorder can be done with blood tests conducted by Renewed Vitality.
+At Renewed Vitality, we perform full thyroid panels.
+The test will reveal the level of thyroid stimulating hormone (TSH), as well as T3 and T4 hormones, and determine whether you are suffering from either hyperthyroidism or hypothyroidism.
 There are other methods of checking thyroid function though.
-Imaging studies and thyroid biopsies are also used to test the function of the gland.
+Imaging studies are also used to test the function of the gland.

 WHAT KIND OF TREATMENT IS AVAILABLE?

 If a thyroid issue is found, fear not!
 Treatments are available in the form of bioidentical hormone therapy.
-Using hormones that are biologically identical to those produced by the thyroid, this treatment can bring back the balance in your body and reduce symptoms.
+Using both synthetic and natural therapies based on individual needs can bring back the balance in your body and reduce symptoms.
 These treatments are available for other endocrine disorders as well.

 Unlike other labs, which use chemicals to artificially produce synthetic hormones, we know that natural hormones are far more efficient and less likely to have negative side effects.
 That’s why we utilize a plant-based source to meet the body’s need for naturally produced hormones.